lxndrblz/anatole/README.md

 ### Enabling Series

-You can enable series to which allows to split up a huge post into a set of multiple blog posts that are still linked.
+You can enable series which allows to split up a huge post into a set of multiple blog posts that are still linked.
 This would also provide a unique link to the full series of blogposts.
+Each individual post in the series will also contain links to the other parts under the heading `See Also`.

 First we need to enable the `series` taxonomy in the config.